“Bed Bug Education will Never be as Expensive as Bed Bug Ignorance”

 DO NOT – move from or sleep in another room.
 This will cause the bed bug to spread to other parts of the dwelling.

-DO NOT – use excess amounts of foggers or aerosol type of insecticides.
+DO NOT – use foggers or aerosol type of insecticides.
 These can cause explosions and fires!

 DO NOT – place items in the microwave – Again extremely dangerous!